Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Eliminates effects between unrelated things
 	* Promotes reuse
 	* Diseased sections of code are isolated
-	* Resuling system is more robust
+	* Resulting system is more robust
 	* Better testing as it is easier to design and run tests on its components
-	* The product willl be less tightly tied to a particular vendor, product or platform.
+	* The product will be less tightly tied to a particular vendor, product or platform.

 ### Ways to Apply Orthogonality

-* Organise ylour team into groups with well-defined responsibilites and minimal overlap
+* Organise your team into groups with well-defined responsibilities and minimal overlap
-* Seperate the infastructure from the application
+* Separate the infrastructure from the application
 * Check your design by asking yourself "If I change this, what else will need to be changed?"
 * Choose technology wisely.
 Ask when adopting a technology whether this imposes new problems or challenges for your code that should not be there